fauu/dpass/README.md

 # dpass

-A simple, deterministic password generator.
+A simple password generator.

-Given a "service name" and a PIN number, generates a password using a user-supplied password generator function.
+Given a “service name” string and a PIN number, it generates a password using a user-supplied password generator function.

+**Tip: You should use a battle-proven password manager instead of anything resembling this.**

 <p align="center">
   <img src="screenshots/1.png" />
 </p>

-An example password generator function is provided in ``dpass_generator.py``:
+An example password generator function is provided in `dpass_generator.py`:

 ```python
 import hashlib